FiniteVolumeTransportPhenomena/PyFVTool/README.md

 # PyFVTool: Python toolbox for the finite-volume method

-This is a Python implementation of my Matlab/Octave FVM solver [FVTool](http://github.com/simulkade/FVTool) heavily inspired by [FiPy](http://www.ctcms.nist.gov/fipy/) albeit with a fraction of FiPy features.
+This is a Python implementation of [A. A. Eftekhari](https://github.com/simulkade)'s Matlab/Octave FVM solver [FVTool](http://github.com/simulkade/FVTool) heavily inspired by [FiPy](http://www.ctcms.nist.gov/fipy/) albeit with a fraction of FiPy features.
 The boundary conditions, however, are much easier (and perhaps more consistent) to implement in PyFVTool.

 This package can discretize and solve the conservative form of transient [convection-diffusion](https://en.wikipedia.org/wiki/Convection%E2%80%93diffusion_equation)-reaction equation(s) with variable velocity field/diffusion coefficients: